jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 of computer network programming, it's worth learning the basics even if this is not your interest.
-It will give you the full understanding of all the things that we have now.
+It will give you the full understanding.

 ### A Little Bit Of The Past ...
 But again, to make the long story